Please note that there is a much more recent article called

-Check this one out from one of our valuable Magnetic Memory friends:
+So I’m keeping this one here so you can check this great question from from one of our valuable Magnetic Memory Family members:

 Here is what I am working on now, and I’d love your feedback: I am designing a specific “thing” to associate with each number, each lower case letter and each upper case letter.
 This will take me days (weeks?) to complete, but I think it will serve me for a lifetime.
 For example, my mnemonic for 9 is the 9 planets of the solar system (yes, I know that now they say we have 8, but when I learned them there were 9).
 I am making sure to choose things that I can creatively use in visualizations and that are “natural” for me to use—9 planets of the solar system, 12 dozen eggs, the 8fold path of Buddhism, etc. Through Google Images, I am finding a visual I like for each one as a base.

 Today, I used 8 in this way:

 I am memorizing all the morphological aspects of the classification of leaves.
 I want to remember how many of each type of classification there are.
 For example, there are 8 different patterns of venation.
 So, I imagined the huge Buddha statue I like with veins popping out of his forehead like a mad coach.

 How many patterns of venation are there?
 8!
 It will stick with me now.

 The first thing to notice is that you are using compounding.
 Perhaps you are not consciously aware of it, but the choice of Buddha for 8 matches with the teachings of the 8 Fold Path.
 We often find little useful coincidences like this and it’s important to notice them because they amplify the effect and make everything much more memorable.

 In this case, relating 8 with this aspect of Buddhism falls under what we call the Conceptual Mode of the Magnetic Memory Method.

 I propose that people combine such mnemonic methods with location based mnemonics because I believe the mind has an easier time memorizing material and finding material when it has been “placed” somewhere.